scott1326/carnd-advanced-lane-lines/writeup.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]
+![alt text][image7]

+Per the first submission, I did leave out the undistortion step in the pipeline, but I have corrected it in this submission.

 ### Pipeline (single images)